Obama gives backing to Ukraine's new president

 In front of at least 5,000 members of the public and around 1,000 dignitaries, Obama assured east European NATO allies worried they could be the next victims of Russian intervention that the United States would defend them.

 "Poland will never stand alone.
 But not just Poland.
 Estonia will never stand alone.
 Latvia will never stand alone.
 Lithuania will never stand alone.
-Romania will never stand alone," Obama said, naming ex-Communist countries that - unlike Ukraine - have joined NATO and therefore enjoy protection as treaty allies.
+Romania will never stand alone," Obama said, naming former Communist countries that - unlike Ukraine - have joined NATO and therefore enjoy formal U.S. protection as treaty allies.

-Poland was an example to Ukraine of what could be achieved if a country were allowed to realise its aspirations, he said.
+He said Poland was an example to Ukraine of what could be achieved if a country were allowed to realise its aspirations.

 "The people of Ukraine are reaching out for the same freedom and opportunities and progress that we celebrate here today - and they deserve them, too," he said.